antonromanov1/qsearch/README.md

 ./main search what the weather for tomorrow
 ```

-# An extension for Python
+# The extension for Python
 You can build my extension in `py_extension/` and then use resulting binary for calling in your user interface